Robust Control Barrier Functions under High Relative Degree and Input Constraints for Satellite Trajectories: Hysteresis-Switched Control Barrier Functions

 \section{Hysteresis-Switched Control Barrier Functions}

-This section develops a condition on the control input that establishes set invariance similar to Lemma~\ref{prior:rcbf_invariance}, but which places fewer constraints on the system trajectories.
-The core idea of this section is that, as we will show, the RCBF condition $u\in \boldsymbol\mu_\textrm{rcbf}(t,x)$ in \eqref{eq:valid_rcbf_control} does not need to be enforced everywhere in $\mathcal{S}_H$ to ensure forward invariance of $\mathcal{S}_H$, and we will develop a systematic way to relax the conditions in Lemma~\ref{prior:rcbf_invariance}.
+This section develops a condition on the control input that establishes set {forward} invariance similar to Lemma~\ref{prior:rcbf_invariance}, but which places fewer constraints on the system trajectories.
+The core idea of this section is that, as we will show, the RCBF condition $u\in \boldsymbol\mu_\textrm{rcbf}(t,x)$ in \eqref{eq:valid_rcbf_control} does not need to be enforced everywhere in ${\mathcal{S}_H^\textrm{res}}$ to ensure forward invariance of ${\mathcal{S}_H^\textrm{res}}$, and we will develop a systematic way to relax the conditions in Lemma~\ref{prior:rcbf_invariance}.

-Note that the results of the theorems in Section~\ref{sec:new_cbfs} rely on showing that the condition \eqref{eq:rcbf_definition} is satisfied for any $\alpha\in\mathcal{K}$.
-Thus, $\alpha$ is a free parameter, though $\alpha$ still impacts system performance by its role in defining $\boldsymbol\mu_\textrm{rcbf}$ in \eqref{eq:valid_rcbf_control}.
-Near the boundary of the set $\mathcal{S}_H$, the function $\alpha$ works to ensure invariance of $\mathcal{S}_H$ by bounding the rate at which the system approaches this boundary.
-However, in the interior of the $\mathcal{S}_H$, the bound provided by $\alpha$ is arbitrary (since $\alpha$ is a free parameter) and can prevent the system from following otherwise safe trajectories.
+{Recall} that the theorems in Section~\ref{sec:new_cbfs} {showed that the presented functions $H$ are RCBFs} for any $\alpha\in\mathcal{K}$.
+Thus, $\alpha$ is a free parameter, though $\alpha$ still impacts system performance by its role in defining $\boldsymbol\mu_\textrm{rcbf}$ in \eqref{eq:valid_rcbf_control}{,\eqref{eq:cbf_condition2}}.
+Near the boundary of the set ${\mathcal{S}_H^\textrm{res}}$, the function $\alpha$ works to ensure invariance of ${\mathcal{S}_H^\textrm{res}}$ by bounding the rate at which the system approaches this boundary.
+However, in the interior of the ${\mathcal{S}_H^\textrm{res}}$, the bound provided by $\alpha$ is arbitrary (since $\alpha$ is a free parameter) and can prevent the system from following otherwise safe trajectories.
 For example, consider the CBF in \eqref{eq:constant_abs_cbf}.
 The CBF condition for this function becomes

-Suppose $h,\dot{h},\ddot{h}$ represent position, velocity, and acceleration, respectively.
-Then if an agent is far away from the boundary of $\mathcal{S}_H$ (i.e. $H(x) \ll 0$) and moving quickly (i.e. $|\dot{h}| \gg 0$), then the acceleration $\ddot{h}$ may be constrained even though the state is far from the boundary of $\mathcal{S}_H$.
-This is a consequence of how all high-relative-degree CBFs are necessarily functions of the constraint function derivatives.
+Suppose $h,\dot{h},\ddot{h}$ represent position, velocity, and acceleration, respectively. {If} an agent is far away from the boundary of ${\mathcal{S}_H^\textrm{res}}$ (i.e. $H(x) \ll 0$ {and $h(x) \ll 0$}) and moving quickly (i.e. $|\dot{h}| \gg 0$), then the acceleration $\ddot{h}$ may be constrained even though the state is far from the boundary of ${\mathcal{S}_H^\textrm{res}}$.
+This is a consequence of how all CBFs {for high-relative-degree constraint functions} are necessarily functions of the constraint function derivatives.
 Thus, we seek to remove this unnecessary constraint when $H$ is far less than zero.

 To this end, we introduce a discrete state $\sigma\in\{0,1\}$, which captures whether the state is near the boundary of $\mathcal{S}_H$.
 We say a particular RCBF condition is \emph{active} if $\sigma=1$, and \emph{inactive} if $\sigma=0$.
 If there are multiple RCBFs, then one would construct $\sigma_i, i=1,2,\cdots$ for each RCBF.
 Define $\epsilon_2 > \epsilon_1 \geq 0$ and at a time instant $t$, let